sbeckeriv/personal_search/README.md

 Open search is supported.
 In firefox I added it as a search engine with a keyword.
 I can type "ps postgres" and it will go to http://localhost:7172/index.html?q=postgres

 # Development
+Rust features: server, static, sync, ml

+ML - compiles with rust-bert for summarization of the html.
+It works well, but its super slow with a cpu.
+GPU cuda is a pain to setup but its much faster but still slow..
+Server - related server code
+Static - will compile the yew html/js/images/css directly in the server binary for distribution.
+Normal the server reads files from the search/dist directory.
+Sync - sqlite  and related code for reading a browsers history file.

 use `PS_INDEX_DIRECTORY=test/private_search` to test